12 CBSE NCERT Political Science 7 Regional Aspirations

 Answer

-The text states, 'But nation-building is not something that can be accomplished once and for all times to come.
-In the course of time new challenges came up.'
-This indicates it's an ongoing process.
+The text states that 'nation-building is not something that can be accomplished once and for all times to come.
+In the course of time new challenges came up.
+Some of the old problems had never been fully resolved.'

 Explanation